 Explain that they are going to play round 2 of the game to find out what happens if the body gets the same virus again.
-Ask the students to go back to their desks in the same groups (with the same roles), and repeat the activity - using the same virus and antibody pieces (that should still have the stickers identifying them from round 1), because the immune system remembers the virus and remembers which antibodies can fight it.
+Repeat the activity - using the same virus and antibody pieces (that should still have the stickers identifying them from round 1), because the immune system remembers the virus and remembers which antibodies can fight it.

-In this round the immune system should defeat the virus more quickly, as groups will have 2 students cutting out 'antibody' pieces and just 1 cutting out 'virus' pieces, and in this round the virus does not have a head start.

-Stop the game after 5 minutes.
+In this round the immune system should defeat the virus more quickly, as the virus does not have a head start.
+Stop the game after 3 minutes.